Modules

 Source code in src/sortition_algorithms/committee_generation/common.py

-setup_committee_generation(features, people, number_people_wanted, check_same_address_columns)
+setup_committee_generation(features, people, number_people_wanted, check_same_address_columns, solver_backend=DEFAULT_BACKEND)

 ¶